integr8ly/delorean/docs/ocm/README.md

 ## Using `ocm` for installation of RHMI or Managed API Service

 If you want to test your changes on a cluster, the easiest solution would be to spin up OSD 4 cluster using `ocm`.
-If you want to spin up a cluster using BYOC (your own AWS credentials), follow the additional steps marked as **BYOC**.
+If you want to spin up a cluster using CCS (Cloud Customer Subscription, previously called "BYOC"), follow the additional steps marked as **BYOC**.

 ### Prerequisites
 * [OCM CLI](https://github.com/openshift-online/ocm-cli/releases)